12gabriel3/easy-esi/docs/source/advanced.rst

 special HTTP headers that indicate whether a circuit breaker was triggered? bravado allows you to customize the metadata and provide custom attributes and methods.

-In your code, create a class that subclasses :class:`bravado.response.BravadoResponseMetadata`.
-In the implementation of your properties, use :attr:`.BravadoResponseMetadata.headers` to access response headers, or :attr:`.BravadoResponseMetadata.incoming_response` to access any other part of the HTTP response.
+In your code, create a class that subclasses :class:`bravado.response.EasyEsiResponseMetadata`.
+In the implementation of your properties, use :attr:`.EasyEsiResponseMetadata.headers` to access response headers, or :attr:`.EasyEsiResponseMetadata.incoming_response` to access any other part of the HTTP response.

 If, for some reason, you need your own ``__init__`` method, make sure that your signature accepts any positional and keyword argument, and that you call the base method with these arguments from